Lakeshore East line: History

 GO had originally planned to address this as part of a much larger project known as GO-Urban, and later, GO ALRT.
 GO ALRT would have used a new electric train car running on a dedicated right-of-way between Pickering and its terminus to the east of Harmony Road on the far eastern edge of Oshawa.
-ALRT was to have followed the CN lines east to Whitby, then across the 401 to follow the CP Belleville Sub, which runs in parallel on the north side of the 401.
+ALRT was to have followed the CN lines east to Whitby, then across the 401 to follow the Canadian Pacific (CP) Belleville Subdivision, which runs in parallel on the north side of the 401.
 Stations would be built at Pickering, Ajax, Whitby, Hopkins (west edge of Oshawa), Simcoe (downtown Oshawa), Oshawa east (at Stevenson) and finally Harmony.
 First proposed in 1982, ALRT lived for only a short time before it was cancelled in 1985 with a change of government.

 Instead, the basic alignment planned for ALRT from Pickering to Oshawa was laid using conventional track, splitting off at Pickering Junction and running under the York Sub bridge over the 401 in a complex basket weave.
 It ran along the original ALRT layout to Whitby, but abandoned the 401 overpass and instead continued along the CN lines to the current Oshawa GO Station on the far western edge of town.
 The new lines were laid in sections, reaching Oshawa in 1995.
 Until 29 December 2006, weekend and holiday trains still ended in Pickering, but service is now offered along the entire route every day of the year.

 In December 1993, GO Transit initiated a program for the eastward expansion of the Lakeshore East line, for which it received approval in 1994.
-GO Transit undertook a study to determine whether to use the tracks of Canadian Pacific Railway or Canadian National Railway.
+GO Transit undertook a study to determine whether to use the CN or CP tracks.

-Metrolinx purchased the Kingston Sub between Pickering Junction and Union on 31 March 2011 and now completely owns the Lakeshore East corridor.
+Metrolinx purchased the section of CN's Kingston Subdivision between Pickering Junction and Union on 31 March 2011 and now completely owns the Lakeshore East corridor.